First Course in Series!

 Exploring Interviews with Sebastian, Joel/Viola, and Jane/Tim

-Second Interview: Here we will meet with Joel, who is 16 and has met with his counsellor 8 times.
-Joel has very irregular school attendance and when he does, he has panic attacks.
+Second Interview: Joel, 16, has met with his counselor 8 times.
+He has irregular school attendance and panic attacks.
 His family migrated from South Africa when he was 12.
-His father has a long history of drug addiction and violence against Joel’s mother as well as Joel.
-Joel also has assaulted his mother.
+His father has a history of drug addiction and violence against Joel’s mother and Joel.
+Joel has also assaulted his mother.
 His parents are considering divorce.
-Prospects for his future appear very bleak save his aspiration to become a veterinarian.
+Despite bleak prospects, he aspires to become a veterinarian.

 Our Presenters